SaifAqqad/AHK_MicMute/README.md

 ### Notes
 * You can change a profile's name by right clicking it.
-* When Changing the microphone, make sure to clear the hotkey for the previous one before setting up the new one, unless you want to control multiple microphones simultaneously. <b><- THIS IS IMPORTANT!!</b>
+* ~~When Changing the microphone, make sure to clear the hotkey for the previous one before setting up the new one, unless you want to control multiple microphones simultaneously.~~ This no longer applies for version [1.1.0](https://github.com/SaifAqqad/AHK_MicMute/releases/tag/1.1.0) and later.
 * When you set up a hotkey for a microphone, a `*` will appear before the microphone's name
 <hr>